olwal/air/README.md

 Tested platforms:
 - macOS/Windows: Works best.
 Tested with Firefox, Chrome, Safari.
 - Android: Works for smaller datasets.
-- iOS: Some rendering issues (flickering) and appears frozen until all data is loaded.
+- iOS (iPhone/iPad): Some rendering issues (flickering) and appears frozen until all data is loaded.
+Not recommended.

 Click a location label to load the sensor data for that location within specified (or default) radius.
 Given the potential large amount of sensor data at a specific location/radius, the interface does not dynamically load new data as the map is panned.